jhorikawa/MeshStreamingGrasshopper/README.md

 2. Make sure you have [Microsoft .NET Framework 4.5](https://www.microsoft.com/en-US/download/details.aspx?id=30653) installed.

+## Notes

+- Be careful not to have duplicate dlls (like Newtonsoft.Json) in the Grasshopper's libraries folder.

 ## Usage (for examples)

 1. Run Node server (README available under Examples/MeshStreamingServer).